SciML/ParameterizedFunctions.jl/README.md

 ## Manually Defining `ParameterizedFunction`s

-`ParameterizedFunction` is a type which can be used in various JuliaDiffEq solvers where the parameters must be accessible by the solver function.
-These use call overloading generate a type which acts like a function `f(t,u,du)` but has access to the model parameters.
 An example of explicitly defining a parameterized function is as follows:

 ```julia
 type  LotkaVoltera <: ParameterizedFunction